SimaDataScience/ResNet-50/README.md

 ## Model Construction Details
 ### Optimization
-AlexNet utilizes stochastic gradient descent with momentum and constant weight decay, with values of 0.9 and 0.0001 respectivley.
+ResNet utilizes stochastic gradient descent with momentum and constant weight decay, with values of 0.9 and 0.0001 respectivley.
 The learning rate is initialized to 0.1 and is decreased by a factor of 10 when validation error stops decreasing.
 The exact criteria for this shrinking are not specified by the authors, so this implementation uses a fairly standard heuristic.

 ### Batch Normalization
 Due to the depth of residual networks, it comes as no surprise that batch normalization is used extensively.
 They are used after every convolutional layer and before final activation in each residual block.